CHAPTER B:

 IM Platforms and Services

-7. Mobilizing Financing
+6. Mobilizing Financing

 and Partnerships

-The RC plays an important role in leading system-wide resource mobilization efforts for the humanitarian response.
+The HC plays an important role in leading system-wide resource mobilization efforts for the humanitarian response.
 This entails building strong partnerships with donors, remaining abreast of humanitarian funding, and being familiar with the various funding mechanisms and resource mobilization efforts of humanitarian actors in country.

-Key roles of the RC and HC
+Key roles of the HC

 HRP Resource Mobilization and Advocacy

-Central Emergency Response Fund (CERF)
+Central Emergency Response Fund

-Country-Based Pooled Funds
+Country-Based Pooled Funds68

 Resource Mobilization and Advocacy